 Place all the branches' layers in a group and call it Text.

-4. Create the Text's Gradient Map and Add the Overlay Texture
+4. How to Create the Text's Gradient Map and Add the Overlay Texture

 Click the Create new fill or adjustment layer icon at the bottom of the Layers panel, and choose Gradient Map.